OptimalLockdown/Covid19inEngland/docsource/FAQ.rst

 This uncertainty can be thought of as arising from two different things:

 1. It may be the case that the reality cannot be described perfectly by a realization of our (deterministic) model, for any choice of parameters; this is the case of a *misspecified model*.
 Therefore, there could be several choice of the parameters that give slightly different realizations that approximate the truth in a similar way.
 2. Moreover, the inference scheme we use is *approximate*: it gives us a blur of the true parameter distribution.
-As discussed in ..., this corresponds to assuming some noise structure on the observation on which the model is fit.
+As discussed in `Wilkinson (2008) <https://www.degruyter.com/view/journals/sagmb/12/2/article-p129.xml>`_, this corresponds to assuming some noise structure on the observation on which the model is fit; it is probably the case that the data is not perfect, but understanding the quantity of noise present in it is an hard issue as well.

 Overall, it is hard to be sure that this uncertainty is *calibrated*, namely that it actually describes the underlying probability of the parameters.